Posted on March 18, 2021 | Branding

 Also, including alt tags on your photos boosts web accessibility and helps Chrome, Firefox, and other browsers better understand the images on your business website.
 These programs will display the alt text if they encounter a problem loading the images.

-Just like naming files, focus on creating information-rich and useful content in your alt text.
+Like naming files, focus on creating information-rich and useful content in your alt text.
 Use search terms appropriately and in the context of the web page’s content.
-Refrain from stuffing keywords on your alt attributes, as search engines may see your site as spam.
-What’s more, this practice results in a negative user experience.

 3. Write Body Content for Your Photos